Reader, French Studies

 Peer reviewed journal articles

 David Lees, 'A controversial campaign: François Fillon and the decline of the centre-right in the 2017 French presidential elections,' in Modern and Contemporary France, Special Issue on 2017 presidential and legislative elections, Vol. 25, No. 4, November 2017, pp.391-402

 Marion Demossier, Aurelien Mondon, Nina Parish and David Lees (Eds.), The Routledge Handbook of French Politics and Culture (London: Routledge, 2020).

 David Howarth, Georgios Varouxakis, Chris Reynolds and David Lees, Contemporary France, In preparation for Routledge, 2021.

-I have also reviewed books related to my teaching and research interests for Modern and Contemporary France, French History, Journal of Modern Jewish Studies and Modern Language Review.
+I have also reviewed books related to my teaching and research interests for Modern and Contemporary France, French History, Journal of Modern Jewish Studies, Social History and Modern Language Review.
 I am a regular peer reviewer for Modern and Contemporary France and have also peer-reviewed for Routledge, European History Quarterly and Exchanges, Warwick's interdisciplinary journal.